techidaily/site-techno-recovery/source/_posts/exploring-the-new-ipados-18-updates-showcased-at-wwdc-2024-compatibility-and-features-breakdown.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## The best iPadOS 18 features announced at WWDC

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## The best iPadOS 18 features announced at WWDC

 ## 1\.
 Apple Intelligence on the iPad